These Were The Ten Best Performing Small-Cap Stocks In March 2022

 Fulcrum Therapeutics (113%)

 Founded in 2015 and headquartered in Cambridge, Mass., it is a clinical stage biopharmaceutical company that focuses on unlocking gene control mechanisms to develop small molecule therapies.
 Fulcrum Therapeutics Inc (NASDAQ:FULC) shares are up over 29% year-to-date and over 92% in the last one year.
-Its shares are currently trading over $22.80, while it has a 52-week range of $6.85 and $33.10.7 Social Media Stocks That Are Worth Your Attention
+Its shares are currently trading over $22.80, while it has a 52-week range of $6.85 and $33.10.7 Mid-Cap Stocks to Buy For When the Fed Gets Serious

 .